davidfestal/ceylon-gwt/README.md

 All these features are demonstrated in the [sample project](#sample-project).

+## Unsupported Ceylon features

+For the moment, the following features are not supported in GWT code:
+- Ceylon iterables and collections defined in the language module,
+- Tuples,
+- reified generics,
+- metamodel,
+- functions or classes that involves at least one unsupported element.

+In fact Ceylon code that only use basic types (String, Byte, Integer, Float, Boolean), Java JDK and GWT APIs should be supported.

+If something is not supported, this will either:
+- output an error during the Ceylon build, explaining that what is unsupported,
+- output an error when running the GWT compiler on the generated module CAR achive.

-For the moment, Ceylon iterables and collections are not supported in GWT code, but they can of course be used in a `native("js")` top-level function called from your GWT code by delegation.
+However, keep in mind that all the Ceylon features are supported in a `native("js")` top-level function called from your GWT code by delegation.

 ## How to use the integration